iNavFlight/inav/docs/GPS_fix_estimation.md

 To navigate without GPS fix, we make the following assumptions:
 - plane is flying in the direction where nose is pointing
-- plane is flying with constant speed, specified in settings
+- (if pitot tube is not installed) plane is flying with constant airspeed, specified in settings

-It is posible to roughtly estimate position using these assumptions.
-To increase heading accuracy, plane will use information about wind direction and speed, estimated before GPS fix was lost.
-To increase speed estimation accuracy, plane will use pitot tube (if available).
+It is posible to roughtly estimate position using theese assumptions.
+To increase accuracy, plane will use information about wind direction and speed, estimated before GPS fix was lost.
+To increase groundspeed estimation accuracy, plane will use pitot tube data(if available).

 From estimated heading direction and speed, plane is able to **roughtly** estimate it's position.